chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * Updated the **Gene Metadata** section to require ENSEMBL identifiers instead of HGNC symbols.
 Added `gene_id` and `gene_symbol`.

-* Specifies the ontology versions for validation
+* Specifies the cell ontology and ENSEMBL gene versions for validation

+* Updated gene_metadata to include feature_biotype, ENSEMBL feature_id, and ENSEMBL feature_name